Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Adaptive Combining Analysis

-In the G-PFZF scheme, the combiner for the UEs assigned to a strong pilot is designed only to suppress interference only from other UEs that are also on strong pilots.
-This intra-group suppression leaves UEs on weak pilots vulnerable to dominant interference from the strong UEs.

-The proposed G-PWPFZF scheme introduces a more comprehensive, protective strategy.
-In this framework, the combiners for all UEs, whether assigned to a strong or weak pilot, are designed to actively suppress interference from all UEs that use a strong pilot.
+In this framework, the combiners for all UEs, whether assigned to a strong or weak pilot, are designed to actively suppress interference from all UEs that have a strong pilot.
 This is achieved by projecting the combining vectors for weak UEs onto the orthogonal complement of the subspace spanned by the strong UEs' effective channels.
-Consequently, the G-PWPFZF scheme provides universal protection against the most significant sources of interference, dramatically improving performance for far users on weak pilots, at cost of higher computation cost of designing the vector for weak pilot UEs.
+Consequently, the G-PWPFZF scheme provides universal protection against the most significant sources of interference, improving performance for users on weak pilots, at the cost of higher computation in comparison to G-PFZF scheme due to projection matrix computation at the AP.